Marital Property Settlements

 Debt can also be used to balance out a division of assets.
 The spouse who gets the larger bank account may also receive a higher percentage of credit card debt to pay off.
 However, it is important to be aware that those to whom you owe money need not honor your marital settlement agreement.
 Creditors can generally pursue both spouses, even if the other one agrees to pay the debt in a marital settlement agreement.
 You also can agree to pay off debts using money from the sale of property, such as real estate or vehicles, at the time of the divorce.

 Many couples can reach a marital settlement agreement (MSA) without requiring court action, but the settlement will not be final until a judge signs off on the agreement and issues a final order.
 As long as an MSA is incorporated into a judgment, it can be enforced like a money judgment.
-However, if it is not merged or incorporated into the court's final judgment, it is a contract that must be enforced through a separate lawsuit, like any other contract.Protect Your Interests During Property Division with a Contra Costa Lawyer
+However, if it is not merged or incorporated into the court's final judgment, it is a contract that must be enforced through a separate lawsuit, like any other contract.Protect Your Interests by Retaining a Marital Property Settlement Lawyer in the San Francisco Area

 Many couples prefer to work on a marital property settlement through mediation or negotiation, rather than have the judge determine how their assets are split.
 Moreover, you may be able to achieve greater control over your future by negotiating rather than leaving it to the court to decide.
-With more than 50 years of combined experience, the attorneys at Lerner Poole are Certified Family Law Specialists who have negotiated property division matters for numerous Bay Area residents, including those living in Contra Costa County communities such as Walnut Creek and Danville.
-Contact us at 415-391-6000 or via our online form to schedule an initial consultation to discuss your needs and goals.
+With more than 50 years of combined experience, the San Francisco marital property settlement attorneys at Lerner Poole & Stewart, LLP are Certified Family Law Specialists who have negotiated property division matters for numerous Bay Area residents, including those living in Contra Costa County communities such as Walnut Creek and Danville.
+Contact us at (415) 391-6000 or via our online form to schedule an initial consultation to discuss your needs and goals.